aria-ml/dataeval/docs/source/concepts/DatasetBias.md

 ## Limitations

 Mutual information estimates from {class}`.Balance` depend on a random seed and are consistent to $O(10^{-4})$ but not exactly reproducible across runs without fixing the seed.
 See the
 [Configuring the seed](../notebooks/h2_configure_hardware_settings.md#configuring-the-global-seed)
 how-to for an example of how to set and use seeds in DataEval.
 For continuous metadata factors, KNN-based MI estimation introduces additional variance that grows with the number of neighbors $k$ relative to sample count.

 All coverage and completeness analyses are contingent on embedding quality.
 The same data projected through a weak or domain-inappropriate feature extractor will produce coverage and completeness scores that reflect the extractor's limitations rather than the data's properties.
 Before interpreting coverage results, verify that the chosen embedding model produces meaningful geometric structure for the target domain (see the [Embeddings](Embeddings.md) concept page).
 An additional concern is that pretrained feature extractors can themselves carry biases absorbed during pretraining — systematic geometric distortions that cause certain groups or conditions to cluster more tightly or more loosely than their true diversity warrants.
 [Steed & Caliskan (2021)](#ref10) demonstrate that representations learned through unsupervised pretraining encode human-like social biases, which can propagate silently into coverage and completeness assessments downstream.

-Balance and Diversity measure the *potential* for shortcut learning and sampling bias.
+Balance and Diversity measure the _potential_ for shortcut learning and sampling bias.
 They do not measure whether a trained model has actually learned a shortcut.
-A high MI between a metadata factor and a class label is a signal to investigate — not a guarantee that the model will exploit the correlation.
+A high NMI between a metadata factor and a class label is a signal to investigate — not a guarantee that the model will exploit the correlation.
-Conversely, a low MI does not rule out shortcuts that operate below the resolution of the available metadata.
+Conversely, a low NMI does not rule out shortcuts that operate below the resolution of the available metadata.

 Parity is marked experimental and may change in future releases.
 Results should be treated with caution when cell counts are below 5, which the output flags explicitly.

 ## Related concept pages